 This book provides an accessible and wide-ranging introduction to the ever-popular topic of Language and Gender, exploring the fascinating links between language, gender and identity.

-Jennifer Coates, Professor of English Language & Linguistics Roehampton University.
+- Jennifer Coates, Professor of English Language & Linguistics Roehampton University, UK

 Allyson Jule, PhD, is a Senior Lecturer in Education at the University of Glamorgan, Wales, UK.
 Her research concentrates on gender and language use in various classrooms settings, including gender at an intersection with ethnicity and religious identity.
 She is also the author of Gender, Participation and Silence in the Language Classroom: Sh-shushing the Girls (2004), the editor of Gender and the Language of Religion (2005), Language and Religious Identity: Women in Discourse (2007), and a co-editor of Being Feminist, Being Christian: Essays from Academia (2006).